Most people searching for a LinkedIn post scraper tool are not just trying to collect more post data.

 competitor tracking

-share of voice
+share of voice tracking

-Slack or email alerts
+alerts in Slack or email

 action items and recommended next steps

-If your workflow is: “show me every LinkedIn mention”
+If your workflow is: show me every mention, this may be more than you need.

 Starter: $29/month